-We also receive an industry update at each quarterly meeting to keep abreast of developments and make sure we are aware of and can act on any regulatory changes as and when they arise.
-During the year, the Trustees received Plan specific training on matters such as ESG (Environmental, Social and Governance factors) and climate change investment strategies; their stewardship responsibilities; the Plan's absolute return fund;

-Value for Members and industry updates.
+The Board also receives an industry update at each quarterly meeting to keep abreast of developments and to make sure we are aware of and can act on any regulatory changes as and when they arise.
+During the year, the Trustees received Plan specific training on matters such as Collective Defined Contribution arrangements and principles; Master Trust arrangements and transitions; TNFD; the Regulator's new General Code of practice and industry updates.
 A full list of all the professional development items is attached in a table in Annex D.

-Alongside the Trustee training, a Trustee Effectiveness questionnaire helps assess how we put our knowledge and understanding into practice and highlights if the Board acts effectively and helps identify ways to make the running of the Plan more effective.
+Alongside the Trustee training, an annual Trustee Effectiveness questionnaire helps assess how we put our knowledge and understanding into practice and highlights if the Board acts effectively and helps identify ways to make the running of the Plan more efficient.

-All of the current Trustees have completed the Pensions Regulator's Trustee Toolkit and new Trustees are required to complete this within six months of taking up office, including the new Pension Scams unit.
-New Trustees are also given introductory training, including bespoke sessions run by the Plan's advisors.
+All the current Trustees have completed the Pensions Regulator's Trustee Toolkit and new Trustees are required to complete this within six months of taking up office.
+New Trustees are also given introductory training (which is reviewed regularly), including bespoke sessions run by the Plan's advisors.

-Taking account of actions taken individually and as a Trustee Board, and the professional advice available to us, we consider that we are properly enabled to exercise our functions as Trustees of the Plan.
+Taking account of actions taken individually and as a Trustee Board, and the professional advice available to them, we consider that we are properly enabled to exercise our functions as Trustees of the Plan.